eternalyze1/differentiable_creativity/README.md

 # Open-Ended Interestingness-Based Learning

 An LLM (Qwen/Qwen2.5-0.5B-Instruct) is prompted to generate question-answer pairs.
-The same LLM is also prompted to rank the interestingness of each token.
+The same LLM is also prompted to rank the interestingness of each token within its context.
 GRPO reinforcement learning is applied on a per token basis to maximize interestingness.

 # ~~Differentiable Creativity~~ (Negative Results)